 There are other less-common nonrefundable tax credits you may qualify for, like the general business credit (Form 3800) or credits carried over from past years for the alternative minimum tax (Form 8801).
 You’ll report those credits on this line.Learn about the AMT

 Part II: Other payments and refundable credits

-New on the 2019 draft version of Schedule 3 is the addition of refundable credits and other payments.
+Schedule 3 also includes refundable credits and other payments.
 A refundable tax credit can result in a refund even if it drops your tax owed past $0.
 If the credit reduces the amount of tax you owe to $0, you can get the refundable portion of the credit back as a refund.
 For example, if your tax obligation is $1,000 and you qualify for a $2,000 refundable credit, the first $1,000 of that credit would wipe out your tax bill.
 You could then get the remaining $1,000 back as a refund.
 A nonrefundable credit for the same amount would drop your $1,000 tax obligation to zero but you’d lose out on the remaining $1,000 of the credit.

 Here’s a line-by-line rundown of Part II on Schedule 3.

 Line 8: Net premium tax credit

 The premium tax credit is a refundable credit that helps make healthcare insurance more affordable to Americans who purchase coverage through the health insurance marketplace.
 You may be able to take the credit as “advance payments” that are made directly to your insurance company each month, or you can claim it on your return.
 Either way, you’ll need to fill out Form 8962 and attach it to your Schedule 3 in order to claim this tax credit.

 Line 9: Amount paid with request for extension to file